The Rainbow Alliance of The Bahamas (RAB)

 However, when the then Opposition Free National Movement Senator Carl Bethel said the Bill should include protection for homosexuals in abusive relationships, Senator Zonicle strongly objected.
 Mr Bethel said, “Why can’t the law merely provide that where persons jointly own a dwelling house or have an equitable interest in a dwelling house, that you’re entitled to go and apply, and obtain a property adjustment order - some statement that in an abusive relationship, that abusing partner can be put out of the house.
 You don’t have to get into what people are doing in the privacy of their bedroom if you draft the Bill in an appropriate way.”

 Mrs Zonicle interjected, “The Constitution of The Bahamas does not recognize same-sex relationships so you cannot create a Bill that, on one hand you’re saying I’m not recognizing this, and then on the same hand you’re creating a Bill that says it’s ok.
 You can’t do that!”
-Mrs Zonicle’s remarks were not questioned by other senators and the legislators passed the Bill without any protection for GLBT Bahamians.
+Mrs Zonicle’s remarks were not questioned by other senators and the legislators passed the Bill without any protection for LGBT Bahamians.

 Politics aside, what Mr Bethel said makes perfect sense, as it should not be the government business to investigate the private sex lives of citizens.
 Also, domestic violence can occur in a dwelling home among “partners” whether the individuals are sexually involved or not.
 So such wording is appropriate and would not be unconstitutional.